PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     :returns: A string containing the server name if any plus the server address and port

+  .. method:: Server:getDrops() -> int

+    .. versionadded:: 1.6.0

+    Get the number of dropped queries for this server.

+    :returns: The number of outstanding queries

   .. method:: Server:getOutstanding() -> int

     Get the number of outstanding queries for this server.